100 Notable alumni of

 -

-Rizwan "Riz" Ahmed is a British actor and rapper.
-He has received several awards, including an Academy Award and a Primetime Emmy Award with nominations for two Golden Globe Awards and two British Academy Film Awards.
-In 2017, he was named in the Time listing of the most influential people in the world.
+Rizwan Ahmed is a British actor and rapper.
+He has received several awards, including an Academy Award and a Primetime Emmy Award, and nominations for two Golden Globe Awards and two British Academy Film Awards.
+In 2017, he was named by Time as one of the most influential people in the world.

 -